Top Herbs for Living Your Highest Self

-Herbs can help the body rid itself of accumulated toxins….critical in this day and age.
+Herbs can help the body rid itself of accumulated toxins…critical in this day and age.
 Toxic overload can not only tax the liver, kidneys, and skin, but can also make us generally feel like crap!
-Detoxifing the body can help boost your mood and energy levels, and help all your organ systems function more efficiently.
+Detoxifying the body can help boost your mood and energy levels, and help all your organ systems function more efficiently.

 Milk Thistle – Another favourite liver protector.
 Silymarin, an extract from the seed, acts on the membranes of the liver cells preventing the entry of virus toxins and other toxic compounds and thus preventing damage to the cells.
 It also dramatically improves liver regeneration in hepatitis, cirrhosis, mushroom poisoning and other diseases of the liver.

 Turmeric – Great anti-inflammatory, helps cleanse the blood & liver.
 Used in cancer treatment and inflammatory disease.